ec-europa/europa-component-library/docs/04-documentation.md

----
-title: How to update documentation on ECL
+# How to update documentation on ECL
-label: Edit documentation
----

 This page explains how to update the documentation directly on GitHub.